kentik/community_sdk_python/kentik_api_library/examples/demos/README.md

 1. Install virtualenv - this allows you to create a python sandbox for your project
 `pip3 install virtualenv`

-1. Create new virtual environment
+1. Create dedicated virtual environment
 `virtualenv .venv`

 1. Activate virtualenv